 Intentions are a very good example of how MPS enables language authors to smoothen the user experience of people using their language.
-Intentions provide fast access to the most used operations with syntactical constructions of a language, such as "negate boolean", "invert if condition", "create-from-usage", etc. If you've ever used IntelliJ IDEA's intentions or similar features of any modern IDEs, you will find MPS intentions very familiar.
+Intentions provide fast access to the most used operations with syntactical constructions of a language, such as "negate boolean", "invert if condition", "create-from-usage", and so on If you've ever used IntelliJ IDEA's intentions or similar features of any modern IDEs, you will find MPS intentions very familiar.

 Like in IDEA, if there are available intentions applicable to the code at the current position, a light bulb is shown.
-To view the list of avaliable intentions, press Alt+Enter or click the light bulb.
+To view the list of available intentions, press Alt+Enter or click the light bulb.
 To apply an intention, either click it or select it and press Enter.
 This will trigger the intention and alter the code accordingly.